-We have made a number of adjustments to our school to help pupils with a disability.
-Most external doorways have ramps for those with walking disabilities.
-We have a disabled toilet and a large shower facility.
+We have made lots of adjustments to our school to help pupils with a disability.
+Some external doorways have ramps for those with walking disabilities, and in Foundation Stage and Key Stage 1, all external ramps/steps are painted yellow to make them more visible to those with visual impairments.
+We have a disabled toilet with and a shower facility.
 Corridors are sufficiently wide for anyone in a wheelchair, with push button entry within our main entrance.
 There is also disabled car parking available.
 You can read our school's Accessibility Plan for more information, which can be found on our school's website.